kunal370/sana.ai/README.md

 ---
 ## 🔐 Security / Offline Mode

--✅ Fully offline and secure
+- ✅ Fully offline and secure
--🧠 No API keys required
+- 🧠 No API keys required
--🔌 No internet dependency
+- 🔌 No internet dependency
--🖥️ All inference happens on your local machine
+- 🖥️ All inference happens on your local machine
 ---
-## 📁
----

----

 ## ⚙️ How It Works (Execution Flow)

 ### 1. User Interface (Streamlit)
 - Run with: `streamlit run app.py`
-- User inputs Python code directly in the text area
+- User uploads Python code directly to sana.ai
 - Code is displayed in the UI

 ### 2. Analyze the Code